Aiven-Open/guardian-for-apache-kafka/CONTRIBUTING.md

 ## Formatting

-The codebase is formatted with [scalafmt](https://scalameta.org/scalafmt/).
+The codebase is formatted with [scalafmt](https://scalameta.org/scalafmt/), as such the codebase needs to be formatted before submitting a PR.

 Various runners for Scalafmt exist, such as
 * A [SBT scalafmt plugin](https://github.com/scalameta/sbt-scalafmt) that lets you run scalafmt directly within sbt using
   * `scalafmt` to format base scala sources
   * `test:scalafmt` to format test scala sources